Kevin487/one-click-hugo-cms/site/content/values/_index.md

       view of life.
 Handling situations, including difficult ones, will have positive references, which will enhance calm and peace.
 Remaining calm and peaceful will complement self awareness and strengthen positive perception of world situations.
 A peaceful and calm mindset can also be found within meditation.
-      Meditation can be done by taking in deep breaths by stimulating a sense of relief.
+Meditation can be done by taking in deep breaths, which will stimulate a sense of relief.
 Art can help stimulate this process through visual stimulation.
     imageUrl: "/img/LeonidAfremov.jpg"
   - heading: "We Value Creativity"
     text: >